 The Oregon Health & Science University MD-MPH dual degree program is a five-year program jointly sponsored by the OHSU School of Medicine and the OHSU-PSU School of Public Health.
 It is specifically designed for students who demonstrate: (1) a potential for excellent performance in both the MD and the MPH curricula, and (2) a firm commitment to, and potential for, a career in which the population-based clinical practice model (a medicine-public health model) would be particularly useful, or in which the combined degree would prepare for enhanced career productivity in clinical and public health policy, programs, or research.

 The dual degree program follows a quasi-integrated curriculum designed to allow selected students to complete the requirements for both the Doctor of Medicine (MD) and the Master of Public Health (MPH) degrees within five years.
 The curriculum is quasi-integrated in the sense that we expect MD-MPH students to be engaged in formal or informal public health-related study throughout their tenure at OHSU.
 Students in the MD-MPH dual degree program currently complete the MPH with an Epidemiology concentration to provide them with the quantitative tools to be successful in whatever area of clinical medicine and public health they choose.
-They will also have opportunities to pursue specific areas of public health interests in two ways: (a) through elective courses in other MPH tracks and (b) by engaging in Field Experience and a culminating research project to address these interests.
+They will also have opportunities to pursue specific areas of public health interests in two ways: (a) through elective courses in other MPH tracks and (b) by engaging in a Practice Experience and a final Integrative Project to address these interests.

 Students are accepted into the MD-MPH dual degree program only at the time of initial admission to the MD program.

-Successful applicants begin their studies at OHSU with a six-week Introductory Epidemiology course in the summer (July and early August), just prior to beginning medical school classes (three weeks of independent study and three weeks of in-class work).
+Successful applicants begin their studies at OHSU with an Introductory Epidemiology course in the summer (July and early August), just prior to beginning medical school classes (three weeks of independent study and three weeks of in-class work).
 During the first academic year they take a weekly Public Health & Medicine Seminar course in the winter quarter and a Community Health course in the spring.
-As time permits, students also may take a limited number of public health courses of their choosing during the remainder of the first eighteen months of medical school and will be encouraged to take advantage of other public health and/or research opportunities as they arise throughout their first 18 months.
-Finally, MD-MPH students have a year of concentrated MPH study that typically begins in September of the third academic year through early August of the following year, during which they complete the remainder of the required MPH course work and explore opportunities for the MPH Field Experience.
-During the final two and a half years at OHSU, these students will complete their core and elective clinical experiences, apply for residency positions, and take 1-2 months to complete their capstone Field Experience and research project required for the MPH.
+As time permits, students may also take a limited number of public health courses of their choosing during the remainder of the first eighteen months of medical school and will be encouraged to take advantage of other public health and/or research opportunities as they arise throughout their first 18 months.
+Finally, MD-MPH students have a year of concentrated MPH study that typically begins in September of the third academic year through early August of the following year, during which they complete the remainder of the required MPH course work and explore opportunities for the MPH Practice Experience.
+During the final two and a half years at OHSU, these students will complete their core and elective clinical experiences, apply for residency positions, and take 1-2 months to complete their Practice Experience and Integrative Project required for the MPH.

-The Program Director for the MD-MPH dual degree program is Dr. John Stull (firstname.lastname@example.org).
+The Program Director for the MD-MPH dual degree program is Alex Foster, MD, MPH firstname.lastname@example.org

 Students admitted to the dual program must meet the requirements of both the MD degree as specified and the Oral & Maxillofacial Surgery residency to remain in the program.
 Dismissal from either program for academic or non-academic reasons constitutes dismissal from all aspects of the dual degree six-year program.
 Two to three students will be admitted per year.